 Step 4: It’s Showtime!

-Putting on a wax museum may seem overwhelming but it’s really not.
+Putting on a biography wax museum may seem overwhelming but it’s really not.
 It is a worthwhile experience that students will be sure to remember!
-Click on the picture below to grab a 6 page FREE resource including tips, a parent letter, project checklist, grading rubric, and more!
+Click on the button below to grab a 6 page FREE resource including tips, a parent letter, project checklist, grading rubric, and more!